microsoft/prose/documentation/prose/tutorial.md

 Covering more DSL operators with witness functions is straightforward.
 The next one witnesses `k` in the `AbsolutePosition` operator.

-Given an example of position $\ell$ that `AbsolutePosition(inp, k)` produced, `k` must have been one of two options: the offset of $\ell$ from the left or from the right in `inp`.
+Given an example of position $\ell$ that `AbsolutePosition(x, k)` produced, `k` must have been one of two options: the offset of $\ell$ from the left or from the right in `x`.
 We can apply similar logic if we are given not one position $\ell$ but a disjunction of them: the witness function just enumerates over each option, collecting all possible values of `k`.

 ``` csharp
 [WitnessFunction("AbsolutePosition", 1)